 Plot the original signal and the level 1 and 3 wavelet coefficients.
 Plot the level 4 approximation.

 The wavelet and approximation coefficients at each level are equal in length to the input signal.
 The additive noise is almost entirely localized in the level one detail coefficients.
-The level 3 details coefficients captures the high-frequency oscillations at the beginning of the Doppler signal.
+The level 3 detail coefficients capture the high-frequency oscillations at the beginning of the Doppler signal.
 The level 4 approximation coefficients are a lowpass approximation to the Doppler signal.

 Obtain the 2-D nondecimated wavelet transform of an image.
 Use the Daubechies least asymmetric wavelet,